bondy-io/bondy/apps/bondy_router/doc_extras/data_model.md

 writes run their side-effects inline at the call site, so reactors ignore the local tag and act only on the merge tag.

-Tables that publish: realms, users, membership, both grant tables, the gateway, and the two routing tables.
-Tables that do not (no consumer reacts to a remote change): groups, sources, tickets, tokens, bridges, retained messages.
+Tables that publish: realms, users, membership, both grant tables, sources, the gateway, and the routing tables.
+Tables that do not (no consumer reacts to a remote change): groups, tickets, tokens, bridges, retained messages.

 ### Secondary access paths